-Our revenue consists primarily of subscription-based software license fees, professional services fees, and maintenance and support fees derived from previous year's perpetual license sales.
+Our revenue consists primarily of subscription-based software license fees, professional service fees, and maintenance and support fees derived from previous year's perpetual license sales.
 NexJ's solutions can be deployed on premise, hosted in an external data center or hosted as a managed service.
-All products are priced and sold on a subscription license basis irrespective of the mode of deployment and includes, within the subscription fee, a defined maintenance and support agreement.
+All products are priced and sold on a subscription license basis irrespective of the mode of deployment and includes standard support that is included within the subscription fee.
 Maintenance and support generally includes ongoing customer support and rights to certain unspecified product updates.
 Subscription fees are payable annually, in advance.
 Professional services revenue consists of fees charged for configuration, implementation, integration, data migration and ongoing services associated with our software products.
 Maintenance and support revenue consists of fees charged for post-delivery customer support on our software products.